Zzy9797/CBR-DETR/README.md

 # CBR-DETR

-### AN ENHANCED RT-DETR WITH MULTI-LEVEL CONTEXT FUSION AND BIDIRECTIONAL ROUTING
+### An Enhanced RT-DETR with Multi-Level Context Fusion and Bidirectional Routing

 ---